JediSange/austindev/README.md

 - [Google Fonts](https://www.google.com/fonts)

 ## To-Do List
-- SASS it up
-- Restyle
 - Add in blocks for Django
-- Setup no_sidebar layout -- Think about where we use this
 - Put in new copy
 - New headshot?
 - Roll out Blog